oberhamsi/ringo-webtutorial/mds/urlmatching_patterntomodule.md

     ];

 That's it already.
 For the Url `/admin/create` to work we only need to add a `create` action in `adminactions.js` - will write that in the next section.

+  * FIXME: module actions/admin is saner than adminactions